yeoman/yeoman/readme.md

 ## Browser Support

-Yeoman supports:

-* Modern browsers (latest versions of Chrome, Safari, Firefox, Opera and IE10)
+* Modern browsers (latest version of Chrome, Safari, Firefox, Opera and IE10)
 * Chrome on Android
 * Mobile Safari

 ## Platform Support

-Yeoman 1.0 will support Mac OSX and will attempt to support Linux as well.
+Yeoman 1.0 will support Mac OS X and will attempt to support Linux as well.
 We will be aiming to bring in support for Windows in a future version of the project.

 ## Contribute